lbfm-rwth/gap-in-algebraic-research-2018/index.md

 another participant.
 Note that you will have to cover for **your travel expenses yourselves**.

-Please bring a laptop with a working installation of GAP 4.9.0 _or a later version_, preferably running on a linux or mac operating system.
+Please bring a laptop with a working installation of a GAP 4.9.x version, preferably running on a linux or mac operating system.
 If you have problems with installing GAP we can try to resolve them in Aachen, if time permits.